DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Methodology

 \subsection{Outline of the proposed method}

-The proposed DeepMerge is the first to integrate deep learning and region-merging to achieve desirable segmentation in VHR remote sensing images.
+The proposed DeepMerge integrates deep learning and RAG to achieve desirable segmentation in VHR remote sensing images.
 Fig.\ref{workflow} summarizes the workflow of DeepMerge.
-We first partition the original image into tiles of the same size.
-These tiles are then over-segmented into the primitive segments by a standard segmentation method.
-Then we utilize a Siamese network \cite{chopra2005learning,guo2017learning} to learn the similarity between neighbouring segments.
-The network is trained using a training set composed of positive and negative samples.
-Pairs of adjacent segments of the same object are called positive samples.
-On the contrary, pairs of neighbouring segments of different objects are negative samples.
-To train the network, we manually select positive and negative samples, train the proposed Siamese deep learning model, and measure similarities between adjacent segments.
-After training the Siamese networks with positive and negative samples, the network is able to measure the similarity between adjacent segments.
-Finally, the RAG-NNG model, iteratively merges the most-similar segment pairs via the global best-merging strategy until the similarity of the least weight edge in RAG-NNGs is higher than a user-defined threshold.
-Eventually, geo-objects are merged to obtain the final segmentation in a vector format.
+The original image is firstly over-segmented into super-pixels by a standard segmentation method.
+Then we utilize a siamese network \cite{chopra2005learning,guo2017learning} to learn the similarity between neighbouring super-pixels.
+We proposed the shift-scale tansformer (S2Former) model as the backbone network.
+S2Former is trained using a training set composed of positive and negative samples.
+Pairs of adjacent super-pixels of the same object are called positive samples.
+On the contrary, pairs of neighbouring super-pixels of different objects are called negative samples.
+To train the S2Former, we manually select positive and negative samples and measure similarities (the weights in Fig.\ref{workflow}) between adjacent super-pixels.
+After training the S2Former, the model can measure the similarity between adjacent super-pixels.
+Finally, the RAG model iteratively merges the most-similar super-pixel pairs via the global best-merging strategy until all weights of edges in RAG are higher than 0.5.

-We recommend multi-resolution segmentation (MRS), a region-growing segmentation method that follows the minimum heterogeneity principle, as the initial segmentation method \cite{baatz2000multi}.
-MRS has been proven to be efficient in generating initial segmentation results as polygons in a shapefile format \cite{lv2018new}.
+We recommend MRS for the initial (over)segmentation, a region-growing segmentation method that follows the minimum heterogeneity principle \cite{baatz2000multi}.
+MRS has been proven efficient in generating super-pixels as polygons in a shapefile format \cite{lv2018new}.
 Of course, other segmentation methods can also be used as the initial segmentation method in our framework.
-We describe the multi-level inputs, details of the proposed network, and the feature updating strategy for the merging process in the following sections.
-All codes run either in C\# (sample selection software, multi-level inputs extraction, RAG-NNG model) or Python languages (adaptive Siamese transformer model and RAG-NNG model).
-We open-source the code at the link: \url{https://pan.baidu.com/s/1BVQ24iQZJJpWHytCN2jyKw?} (Extraction code: 1234).
+We describe the sample collection, shift-scale inputs, segment-based feature embedding, shift-scale attention, and the feature updating strategy for the merging process in the following sections.
+All codes are written either in C\# (sample selection software, shift-scale inputs extraction, RAG) or Python languages (S2Former and RAG) and tested on a computer with Windows 10 OS, an intel i7-13700K CPU (3.4GHz), 64GB RAM, and an NVIDIA GPU (RTX 4090).
+We open-source the code at \url{https://github.com/lvxianwei/DeepMerge}.